 If damage to your eye has occurred, it it important to seek medical help right away.
 There are any number of ways you can injure your eyes:

-- Swollen Eyes: Swollen eyes and puffy eyelids are often the result of being hit in the eye at high velocity from a foreign object, such as a baseball or volleyball.
-When impact occurs, place an ice pack over the area to help manage bruising and swelling.
-If swelling does not decrease or your vision has been impaired, schedule an appointment with one of our doctors so they can help identify any internal damage.
+- Blunt Trauma: Swollen eyes and puffy eyelids are often the result of being hit with an object, such as a baseball or volleyball.
+Swelling can often be managed by gently placing an ice pack over the area.
+However, an appointment with one of our doctors is important to rule out the possibility of ocular inflammation or damage.

-- Eye Bleeding: This eye injury is also known as a subconjunctival hemorrhage and can be caused from minor injury, such as coughing, heavy straining, or vomiting.
-It can also be a result of eye surgery or medications.
-In most cases, it will disappear on its own after a few weeks, but you should still be seen in our office to ensure there is not a more serious condition.
+- Subconjunctival Hemorrhages: These appear as unsightly red blotches on the white of the eye.
+They can be caused from minor injury, such as coughing, heavy straining, or vomiting.
+They can also be the result of eye surgery.
+In most cases, subconjunctival hemorrhages resolve uneventfully.
+However, you should be seen in our office to ensure there is not a more serious underlying condition.

 Immediate treatment is necessary to address: